 With the magi application, Hilbert curve based strategies for data and computation reordering improved end-to-end performance by over a factor of two.
-The best memory hierarchy utilization came from considering particles in space-filling curve order to improve temporal locality, and using that as the basis for a firsttouch data and computation reordering that greedily improves spatial locality.
-It is interesting to note that the improvements we achieved for magi with our data reorderings are relative to a baseline computation for which input particle data has already been carefully ordered using a relabeling algorithm by Scott Sloan of the University of Newcastle.
+The best memory hierarchy utilization came from considering particles in space-filling curve order to improve temporal locality, and using that as the basis for a first-touch data and computation reordering that greedily improves spatial locality.
+It is interesting to note that the improvements we achieved for magi with our data reorderings are relative to a baseline computation for which input particle data has already been carefully ordered using Sloan's method for profile minimization [28].
+Similarly, space-filling curve based reordering methods provided substantially superior overall performance than the Reverse Cuthill-McKee profile minimization method for moldyn.